pip/Octology/README.md

 I just wanted to start a repository as a framework for future efforts.

-Any .tgz files in the lib/ directory may need to be uncompressed.
+Many bin/ commands print some help text when given a -h parameter.

-Several bin/ commands print some help text when given a -h parameter.
+If your Perl environment is comparable, to learn a bit try running:

-If you're able to setup a Perl environment like mine, try running: sumb, pal8, ftst, tstc, gnp8, tsgr, calN, and lodH to learn a bit.
+`    sumb, ftst,  tsgr, tstc,    gnp8, pal8,  calN, lodH`

-Hopefully if I am unable to continue this project, at least this repo will provide others the ability to utilize some of my work. =)
+Hopefully if I am unable to continue on this project, at least this repo will provide others the ability to utilize some of my work. =)